 AAA Accessibility

-If you are unsure, you should always check with your Landlord to find out what type of tenancy you have and if you have the right to mutual exchange.
+The law on mutual exchange is complex and a tenant’s right to exchange varies depending on the type of tenancy agreement you have.
+If you are unsure, you should always check with your landlord to find out what type of tenancy you have and if you have the right to mutual exchange.

 Grounds of refusal

-Your Local Authority or Housing Association can withhold or refuse consent to a mutual exchange based on the following grounds:
+Your Local Authority or Housing Association may withhold or refuse consent to a mutual exchange based on the following grounds by way of assignment under Schedule 3 of the Housing Act 1985:

 Ground 1: There is a Possession Order on the property.